PaddlePaddle/PaddleOCR/doc/doc_en/add_new_algorithm_en.md

 ## Post-processing

-Post-processing mainly completes the transformation from network output to human-friendly results.
+Post-processing realizes decoding network output to obtain text box or recognized text.
 This part is under [ppocr/postprocess](../../ppocr/postprocess).
 PaddleOCR has built-in post-processing modules related to algorithms such as DB, EAST, SAST, CRNN and Attention.
 For components that are not built-in, they can be added through the following steps:

 1. Create a new file under the [ppocr/postprocess](../../ppocr/postprocess) folder, such as my_postprocess.py.